seqan/seqan/manual/source/Tutorial/GffGtfIO.rst

 ===============

 Learning Objective
-  In this tutorial, you will learn how to use the high-level interface :dox:`GffStream GffStream` class to read and write GFF and GTF files.
+  In this tutorial, you will learn how to use the high-level interface :dox:`GffStream` class to read and write GFF and GTF files.

 Difficulty
   Average